DZombies45/Web/_posts/2024-11-15-creaton-of-this-web-thingy.md

 ---
 layout: post
-title: Just Create this git web
+title: Starter Post
 categories: Misc
 ---

-# This git web is created at 2024-11-15
+### This git web is created at 2024-11-15

 Yes this is the first post on the web